MIPPL/nephele-org-website/public/content/staking/withdrawals/index.md

 ### Important notices {#important-notices}

-Providing a withdrawal address is a required step for any validator account before it will be eligible to have ETH withdrawn from its balance.
+Providing a withdrawal address is a required step for any validator account before it will be eligible to have NEPH withdrawn from its balance.

 <InfoBanner emoji="⚠️" isWarning>
   <strong>Each validator account can only be assigned a single withdrawal address, one time.</strong> Once an address is chosen and submitted to the consensus layer, this cannot be undone or changed again.
 Double-check ownership and accuracy of the address provided before submitting.
 </InfoBanner>

 There is <strong>no threat to your funds in the meantime</strong> for not providing this, assuming your mnemonic/seed phrase has remained safe offline, and has not been compromised in any way.
-Failure to add withdrawal credentials will simply leave the ETH locked in the validator account as it has been until a withdrawal address is provided.
+Failure to add withdrawal credentials will simply leave the NEPH locked in the validator account as it has been until a withdrawal address is provided.

 ## Exiting staking entirely {#exiting-staking-entirely}